|Request for exploration|

 DR publications between 1/2013 - 24/6/2019.
 English edition.
 Inclusion of the concession C-100 (CC-DM-032) "Mina do Barroso", published in DR 131/2006 10.7.2006.

 DR publications between 1/2013 - 7/6/2019.
 Correct representation of the 'exclusion zones' in the polygons.
 Optional mode for satellite imagery e minor UI treaks.

 DR publications between 1/2013 - 24/5/2019.
 Added polygon surface in km² (calculated independent from the value published in the DR).

 DR publications between 1/2017 - 5/2019.

 For technical reasons the data extracted from dre.pt may have errors.
 Processing was done with care, but obviously I cannot assume any responsibility for their correctness.
 If you have any geo data that should be included or find bugs please contact me at email@example.com.
-The 9 zones published in the 3/2017 report (ch.
-IV, p.1) of the 'Lithium' Working Group have been traced manually.
-The boundaries have thus a mean error of 1-3 km.
+The 9 zones for the public tender of lithium concessions have been traced manually from the maps submitted by DGEG only on paper; the boundaries may thus have an error of up to 200 m.
+The map sheets can be consulted at miningwatch.pt (or by clicking on the yellow zones).
 The coordinates in the publications of dre.pt have been transformed from the national coordinate systems to WGS 84 by using PROJ.4 library, using the geospatial references available on spatialreference.org.

 This project and the included geoJSON/KMZ files are published as open source, under the ISC license referenced below.
 You are free to pull them from the GitHub repository to derive your own data or representations.